hm-y/istanbul-explorer/README.md

 ## :earth_americas: How to run

-- Fork or download the project
+:heavy_check_mark: Fork or download the project
-- Replace the Google Maps Api key with your own in the `index.html`
+:heavy_check_mark: Replace the Google Maps Api key with your own in the `index.html`
-- Replace the Foursquare `client_id` and `client_secret` with your own ones in the `js/script.js`
+:heavy_check_mark: Replace the Foursquare `client_id` and `client_secret` with your own ones in the `js/script.js`
-- All data of the places, categories and the map can be modified in `js/script.js`
+:heavy_check_mark: All data of the places, categories and the map can be modified in `js/script.js`
-- Run `index.html` :blush:
+:heavy_check_mark: Run `index.html` :blush:

 ## :hammer: Built with

+:pushpin: HTML/CSS/JavaScript
+:pushpin: jQuery
+:pushpin: AJAX
+:pushpin: KnockooutJS
+:pushpin: Google Maps API
+:pushpin: Foursquare API

 ## :trophy: Acknowledgements